 - Keep All Security Functions Separate

 Each security function should be kept separate from other security functions and the systems that they are serving.
-That will ensure that the Virtual Data Center functions properly.
+That will ensure that the Virtual Data Center functions appropriately.

 - Use Different MZs

-Each network security zone should have its own MZ.
-In order for the Virtual Data Center to function properly, there should never be any direct connectivity.
+Each network security zone should have its MZ.
+For the Virtual Data Center to function correctly, there should never be any direct connectivity.

 - Use Different Networks

-In order to secure the Virtual Data Center, it is important to use different data, storage, and management networks.
+To secure the Virtual Data Center, it is essential to use different data, storage, and management networks.

 - Separate The Boundary